Iftar (1 piece)

 How to consume iftar without glucose spikes

-Opt for whole grain options such as brown rice, quinoa, or whole wheat pita bread to provide a gradual release of energy.
+Opt for whole grain options like brown rice, quinoa, or whole wheat bread instead of white rice or white bread to help stabilize blood sugar levels.

 Include Healthy Fats